GaborWnuk/raspberry-irrigation/README.md

 ![Raspberry Irrigation Image](https://raw.githubusercontent.com/GaborWnuk/raspberry-irrigation/master/images/relaywires.jpg)

 Now use the red wire, and connect from first socket's "+" to the relay, and another red wire to connect the relay to the other socket's "+".
-One interesting fact - if you connect your sockets as above, relay will be disconnected as long as there is no electrical current applied.
+Ff you connect your sockets as above, relay will be disconnected as long as there is no electrical current applied (which is exactly what we need).

 Voila!